Sherlock Gnomes

 The inciting incident occurs at 10 minutes when All the garden gnomes except Gnomeo and Juliet mysteriously disappear overnight.
 They return to find their friends gone, launching the central mystery and forcing them to work together..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Gnomeo and Juliet actively choose to join Sherlock's investigation to save their friends, fully committing to the detective adventure and entering the mystery-solving world of Sherlock Gnomes., moving from reaction to action.
+This reveals the protagonist's commitment to Gnomeo and Juliet actively choose to join Sherlock's investigation to save their friends, fully committing to the detective adventure and entering the mystery-solving world of Sherlock Gnomes., moving from reaction to action.

 The Collapse moment at 65 minutes (76% through) represents the emotional nadir.
 Here, All is lost: Moriarty captures Juliet and Watson.
 Gnomeo and Sherlock discover the captured gnomes are about to be destroyed.
 Sherlock admits he's failed, having lost his partner and facing his greatest defeat.
 Metaphorical death of their partnerships and hope., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.